pdcribeiro/warmjar/README.md

 * improve player width responsiveness
 * use player content limiting dimension to handle portrait frames
 * confirm delete
+* allow admin to access all data

 General
 * REST subscription?
 Long pooling? etc.
 * use GraphQL instead of REST
+* handle zoom (record and play)
+* Is auth check needed if filtering with queryset?

 ## Bugs